skatejs/skatejs/docs/src/index.md

 });
 ```

-The `insert` handler gets called when:
+The `created` handler gets called when:

 - The element is created with the corresponding attribute already on it.
 - The corresponding attribute is added to the element.

-The `update` handler gets called when:
+The `updated` handler gets called when:

 - The corresponding attribute is updated on the element.

-The `remove` handler gets called when:
+The `removed` handler gets called when:

 - The corresponding attribute is removed from the element.

-Callbacks that get fired for attributes that already exist on an element get called after the `insert` callback is triggered.
+Callbacks that get fired for attributes that already exist on an element get called after the `attached` callback is triggered.